meiqua/6DPose/README.md

 directly rather than training from img pyramid, it will bring small offset due to pixel grid.

 I'll try training from multiple scales, and adopt proper scales when matching.

+Well, if we match from many scales(from 600 to 1800), small scales will disturb us, because small obj tends to match random things.
+So at last I decide to adopt two minor modification to linemod:
+modify lookup table, so low response is closer to 0, we expect it can deal with occlusion;
+regard different scales(or some prior views?) objs as different objs, so when we want to match, we may use some info to determine at which scales we want to match.

+Next goal is to improve post-process, like nms, icp ect.